Matt Kristensen 1986-2002

 Matt’s disease affected his entire body, from his muscular and skeletal systems, to his respiratory and circulatory systems.
 His life was full of pain that he hid from everyone except his family.
 He was always on the go and refused to miss school.
 He was a master at covering up his pain with his smile and laugh.
 At home, out of public view, Matt could let go and share how he felt.
 His family and close friends all too familiar with the hospital stays and the surgeries.

 Matt lived a fun-filled life with no regrets.
 He and his family made many great memories up to his final days.
 Talks about Heaven, God, and going towards God’s light were beautiful.
 They talked about how in Heaven he would be able to ride, play hockey, straighten his fingers, and so on which brought great comfort to the family.
 Matt would add, “I’ll be able to read and write too.”
+In 2002 at the age of 16, Matt passed away.

 Matt Kristensen truly made an impact on everyone who met him.